qyyMriel/Mips-CPU/README.md

 ##Description
 * Fibonacci Number Generator by writing  Mips assempbly code based on simple CPU.
-* Design the CPU by add components to implement Indexed, Auto Increment, Auto Decrement addressing modes to simple CPU.<br>
+* Design the CPU by add components to implement Indexed, Auto Increment, Auto Decrement addressing modes to simple CPU.<br><br>
 1.Indexed Addressing Mode <br>
                        +---------------------------+---------------------------+ <br>
                        | Indexed Addressing Mode   | [Rd] <- [Rd] + [Rs + Rt]   | <br>
                        +---------------------------+---------------------------+ <br>
-The value to load is from data memory and the address of this data is the addition result of Rs and Rt<br>
+The value to load is from data memory and the address of this data is the addition result of Rs and Rt<br><br>
 2.Auto Increment Addressing Mode <br>
                    +----------------------------------+-----------------------------------+<br>
                    |  Auto Increment Addressing Mode  |  R1 <- R1 + M[R2], R2 <- R2 + 1   |<br>
                    +----------------------------------+-----------------------------------+<br>
-Firstly, add the r1 with data memory output and the address of data memory output is from R2, then add 4 to R2 automatically.  <br>
+Firstly, add the r1 with data memory output and the address of data memory output is from R2, then add 4 to R2 automatically.  <br><br>
 3.Auto Decrement Addressing Mode<br>
                        +-------------------------------+---------------------------+ <br>
                        |Auto Decrement Addressing Mode |  R2 <- R2 - 1             | <br>